ninja-group/minecraft/README.md

   Some useful ones:
     - **graves**: a gravestone is spawned when you die, to keep your inventory safe until you come back for it.
-    - **multiplayer sleep**: anyone can trigger a night->day transition (please be considerate of other players who may be engaged in night-time activities).
+    - **multiplayer sleep**: anyone can trigger a night → day transition (please be considerate of other players who may be engaged in night-time activities).
     - **custom nether portals**: create nether portals in any shape you like.
-    - **more bricks crafting**: bricks are no longer a rare earth metal (craft 4 brick blocks from 4 brick items instead of one).
+    - **more bricks crafting**: bricks are no longer a rare earth metal (craft four brick blocks from every four bricks instead of one).
 * See [vanillatweaks.net](https://vanillatweaks.net/picker/datapacks/) for
   more information on each datapack.